Falkland Islands sovereignty dispute: The Nootka Sound Conventions

 Whether or not this affected sovereignty over the islands is disputed.
 The British argue that the agreement did not affect the respective claims and only stipulated that neither party would make further establishments on the coasts or "adjacent" islands already held by Spain.
 Argentina argues that "the islands adjacent" includes the Falklands and that the UK renounced any claim by the agreements.

 Constitution of Argentina

 The Argentine claim is included in the transitional provisions of the Constitution of Argentina as amended in 1994:

-In addition, Argentina demonstrates its claim to the islands by stating they are part of its Tierra del Fuego Province.
+As part of its claim, Argentina places the Falklands in its Tierra del Fuego Province.

 United Kingdom

 In 1964 the Argentine government raised the matter at the United Nations in a sub-committee of the Special Committee on the situation with regard to the implementation of the UN Declaration of the Granting of Independence to Colonial Countries and Peoples.
 In reply, the British Representative on the committee declared that the British Government held that the question of sovereignty over the islands was "not negotiable".
 Following a report by the Special Committee, UN General Assembly Resolution 2065 was passed on 16 December 1965.
 In its preamble it referred to the UN's "cherished aim to bring colonialism to an end everywhere", and invited both nations to proceed with negotiations to find a peaceful solution bearing in mind "the interests of the population of the Falkland Islands (Malvinas)".

 In January 1966 the British Foreign Secretary, Michael Stewart, visited Buenos Aires when the Argentine claim to the islands was raised with him, following which, in July, a preliminary meeting was held in London, where the British delegation "formally rejected" the Argentine Ambassador's suggestion that the UK's occupation of the Islands was illegal.

 On 2 December 1980, Nicholas Ridley, Minister of State at the Foreign and Commonwealth Office, stated in the House of Commons: "We have no doubt about our sovereignty over the Falkland Islands ... we have a perfectly valid title".
 The British government regards the right of the islanders to self-determination as "paramount" and rejects the idea of negotiations over sovereignty without the islanders' consent.
 Supporters of the British position argue: